mlcommons/modelbench/docs/suts-how-to.md

 [my_host]
 api_key=abcd1234
 ```

+Note that models hosted on Huggingface use "hugging_face" as the scope in secrets.toml rather than "hf".
+This may change.

 If your SUT requires more than one secret, add all their values to the same scope, e.g.: